SUPPORT THE FUTURE CHURCH IN SOUTH ASIA BY WRITING A LETTER

-While the future may appear daunting for pastoral students in Pakistan, you can stand with them by writing a letter of encouragement.
+While the future may appear daunting for pastoral students in South Asia, you can stand with them by writing a letter of encouragement.
 These leaders of the future church face constant oppression caused by long-standing blasphemy laws which make it difficult to do anything that could be perceived as challenging traditional Islamic authority.

 Scripture reference is taken from the New International Version.

 *Representative names and photos are sometimes used to protect identity.

 - Write in simple English and keep your letter brief.

 - Be encouraging and include 1-2 Bible verses.